gt-frc/neutpy/README.md

 `$ cd triangle`

+Make your bin directory

+`$ mkdir bin`

 Read the README file for instructions on how to compile.
 It's pretty basic.

-Make your bin directory

-`$ mkdir bin`
+We recommend simply compiling triangle alone with (using GCC) since we do not use showme.

+`$ gcc -O -o bin/triangle triangle.c -lm`

-Edit the makefile, noting any special options from the README.
+If you want to fully compile, edit the makefile, noting any special options from the README.

 Keep `SRC = ./` and set `BIN = ./bin/`